butecodosdevs/modular-buteco-bot/db_migration_service/CREATE_MIGRATION_DOCKER.md

 4. **Apply the migration** [[Optional]]
    - To run all pending migrations:
      ```sh
-     docker-compose run --rm db-migration-service npm run migration:run
+     docker-compose run --rm database-migrator npm run migration:run
      ```

 ## Important: Make migrations visible on your host
-- To ensure generated migration files appear on your local filesystem, add this to your `docker-compose.yml` under the `db-migration-service` service:
+- To ensure generated migration files appear on your local filesystem, add this to your `docker-compose.yml` under the `database-migrator` service:
   ```yaml
   volumes:
     - ./db_migration_service/src/migration:/app/src/migration